 Discussion

-of over 300 inpatients’ with abnormal liver function tests alcoholic liver diseases was the commonest diagnosis made.
+In this audit of investigations ordered as part of the routine clinical investigations of over 300 inpatients’ with abnormal liver function tests alcoholic liver diseases was the commonest diagnosis made.
 Despite extensive investigation no diagnosis was made in over a quarter of patients.
 History, ultrasound and testing for viral causes were the most useful elements of the diagnostic pathway.
-In this there was no diagnostic value in measuring caeruloplasmin, alpha-1-antitrypsin or ferritin.
-The direct cost of these tests was substantial additional testing contribute to indirect costs by prolonging inpatient stay.
+In this audit there was no diagnostic value in measuring caeruloplasmin, alpha-1-antitrypsin or ferritin.
+The direct cost of these tests was substantial.
+Although our audit does not directly address the question of delayed discharges costs it is plausible that additional testing may also contribute to indirect costs by prolonging inpatient stay.

 The second major finding is the heterogeneity of the tests ordered.
-Only 36% of patients underwent both an ultrasound and testing for hepatitis A, B and C. Furthermore despite national guidelines for the routine testing of HIV this was undertaken in only a third of patients on the appropriate pathway for investigating inpatients with abnormal liver function tests.
-We propose that a standardised approach be taken to investigating these patients (Figure 2)
+Only 36% of patients underwent both an ultrasound and testing for hepatitis A, B and C. Furthermore despite national guidelines for the routine testing of HIV this was undertaken in only a third of patients.
+These findings highlight the lack of consensus on the appropriate pathway for investigating inpatients with abnormal liver function tests.
+We propose that a standardised approach be taken to investigating these patients (Figure 2).
+Such an approach would limit unnecessary testing and ensure that patients undiagnosed after initial investigation are referred to appropriate specialists for more detailed investigations such as caeruloplasmin where appropriate.

+As this was a retrospective audit of clinical practice the major limitation is that data is retrospective and partially incomplete.
 Patients were not systemically investigated and we cannot be certain that a final diagnosis was not missed in a number of patients.
 In particular it is likely that drug-induced liver function abnormalities accounted for a higher proportion of cases.
-As the aim of the was to assess the yield of unselected testing, only patients undergoing an unselected liver screen were included, rather than all patients with bilirubineamia or transaminitis, which may have introduced a selection bias.
+Because investigations were not ordered systematically we did not perform formal statistical comparisons of the diagnostic yield of each test, although the descriptive statistics clearly highlight history, ultrasound and blood-borne virus testing as the most useful diagnostic tools.
+As the aim of the audit was to assess the yield of unselected testing, only patients undergoing an unselected liver screen were included, rather than all patients with bilirubineamia or transaminitis, which may have introduced a selection bias.
 Some patients who underwent more targeted testing, in particular for viral hepatitis, may have been excluded.
 Such a bias would be likely to strengthen our core results in showing that targeted with history, ultrasound and virology yield the vast majority of diagnoses whilst further decreasing the relative yield of biochemical and metabolic testing.
-Finally this only included inpatients with abnormal liver function tests.
+Whilst diagnoses were assigned on the basis of combined clinical and diagnostic data, ultrasound findings such as steatohepatitis can be non-specific.
+It is possible that some cases classified as alcoholic hepatitis on the basis of an appropriate clinical history and ultrasound findings may in fact have been due to other undiagnosed causes.
+Finally this audit only included inpatients with abnormal liver function tests.
 As such the findings may not be generalisable to primary care or outpatient settings where a different diagnostic pathway may be appropriate.